RClueX/Patch-Magement/README.md

 7. **Documentation:** Documenting the entire patch management process for future reference and audit purposes.
 8. **Adaptation:** Adapting the process based on lessons learned and evolving security threats.

+---

 **Patch Management Activities**

-This section can be further expanded upon if you have specific scripts or tools related to patch management activities (Optional):

-* Vulnerability Scanning
-* Patch Deployment Automation

-**Security Measures**

-While patching is essential, a layered security approach is recommended.
-Here are some proactive security measures to prevent vulnerabilities:

-* **Vulnerability Scanning:** Regularly scan systems for vulnerabilities.
-* **Strong Passwords:** Enforce strong passwords and multi-factor authentication.
-* **Software Updates:** Keep software up-to-date with the latest security patches.
+**•	Corrective Actions:**

+This refers to applying patches that fix vulnerabilities in software.
+Vulnerabilities are weaknesses that attackers can exploit to gain unauthorized access to systems or data.
+Patching these vulnerabilities is essential for maintaining a secure IT environment.

+**•	Compensatory Controls:**

+While patching is ideal, it may not always be immediately possible.
+Compensative controls are temporary measures put in place to mitigate risks while a permanent fix (patch) is being deployed.
+These controls can include things like restricting access to vulnerable systems or deploying additional security software.

+**•	Security Measures:**

+These are proactive steps taken to prevent vulnerabilities from arising in the first place.
+Security measures include vulnerability scanning, using strong passwords, and keeping software up to date.

 **Patch Application Timeline**